shin5ok/gcp-getting-started-lab-jp/container-basic/README.md

-# GCP Hands on materials for DevOps
+# GCP Hands on materials for Container

 **This is not an officially supported Google product**.
 This directory contains some scripts that are used to teach GCP beginners how